 This certificate entitles the purchaser to take over the taxing authority's position and collect full payment of the past-due taxes, plus interest, from the delinquent taxpayer.
 If the delinquent taxes aren't paid by a certain date, the purchaser of the lien generally has a right to foreclose the lien or take specific steps to convert the certificate to a deed and get title to the home.

 Even after your property goes to a tax sale, you might have options to save the home.

 You might be able to reclaim your home after a tax deed sale by redeeming it or setting aside the sale.

 Redeeming the property.
-Most jurisdictions that sell tax deeds offer a right of redemption after the sale, which allows you to get your home back.
+Many jurisdictions that sell tax deeds offer a right of redemption after the sale, which allows you to get your home back.
 To redeem, you must reimburse the purchaser the amount paid at the sale or pay the taxes owed, plus interest and costs, within a specific time frame called a "redemption period," which is generally between one to three years after the sale.

-Setting aside the sale.
+Setting aside a sale.
 If you can't redeem the home, you might be able to set aside (invalidate) the tax sale after it has occurred by showing, for example:

 After a tax lien sale, you still own the home because the purchaser only buys a lien against your property.
 If you pay off the amount of the lien or the purchase price (depending on the situation), plus allowed costs, like interest, within a specified time, you get to keep the home.
 This process, too, is referred to as "redeeming" the home.

 A qualified foreclosure lawyer, tax lawyer, or real estate lawyer can answer your questions about how the process works where you live and the specific steps you need to take to save your home from a tax sale.